gydeme/Capstone/helpers/README.md

 **Note2:** You can find header files in the `import` folder, which is located [here](https://github.com/epfl-lts2/sparkwiki/tree/master/helpers/import). **Before running this script, put it in the same folder with the `import` folder.**

+* First we must get rid of nodes that have missing relationships.
+To do this open the filterbadnodes.py file and adjust the file locations within the file.
+It will take your processed dump files and filter them for bad relationships.
+At the end you should have 'filt' dumps alongside the other dumps.

-* Run the script below to import the pre-processed files into Neo4J.
+* Run the script below to import the pre-processed *and filtered* files into Neo4J.
 This step takes quite some time depending on your hardware (the amount of RAM and the type of the storage).
 For example, on a computer with 32 GB of RAM and an SSD (free space of around 10 GB required), it should take less than 30 minutes.

+run the .sh file located in the helpers/import folder.
+The command looks like this and will need destinations updated:
 ```
-#! /bin/sh
-target_db="wikipedia.db"
+#!/bin/sh
 delim="\t"
-data_dir=/mnt/data/Datasets/wikipedia/dumps-pre-processed
-part_template="part-\d{5}-.*.csv.gz"
+data_dir="/home/gyde/Documents/sparkwiki/outputs"

+# Collect the actual file paths for each type of data
+normal_pages=$(ls $data_dir/page/normal_pages/part-*.csv.gz | tr '\n' ',')
+category_pages=$(ls $data_dir/page/category_pages/part-*.csv.gz | tr '\n' ',')
+pagelinks=$(ls $data_dir/pagelinks/part-*.csv.gz | tr '\n' ',')
+categorylinks=$(ls $data_dir/categorylinks/part-*.csv.gz | tr '\n' ',')

+# Remove trailing commas from the lists
+normal_pages=${normal_pages%,}
+category_pages=${category_pages%,}
+pagelinks=${pagelinks%,}
+categorylinks=${categorylinks%,}

+# Check if any file list is empty and report missing files
+if [ -z "$normal_pages" ]; then echo "Normal pages CSV files not found."; exit 1; fi
+if [ -z "$category_pages" ]; then echo "Category pages CSV files not found."; exit 1; fi
+if [ -z "$pagelinks" ]; then echo "PageLinks CSV files not found."; exit 1; fi
+if [ -z "$categorylinks" ]; then echo "CategoryLinks CSV files not found."; exit 1; fi

-neo4j-admin import \
+sudo neo4j-admin database import full \
-    --database=$target_db --delimiter=$delim \
+    --delimiter="\t" \
     --report-file=/tmp/import-wiki.log \
     --id-type=INTEGER \
+    --nodes=Page=page_header.csv,"/home/gyde/Documents/sparkwiki/outputs/page/filt_normal_pages/*.csv.gz" \
-    --nodes:Page import/page_header.csv,"$data_dir/page/normal_pages/$part_template" \
+    --nodes=Page:Category=page_header.csv,"/home/gyde/Documents/sparkwiki/outputs/page/filt_category_pages/*.csv.gz" \
-    --nodes:Page:Category import/page_header.csv,"$data_dir/page/category_pages/$part_template" \
+    --relationships=LINKS_TO=pagelinks_header.csv,"/home/gyde/Documents/sparkwiki/outputs/filt_pagelinks/*.csv.gz" \
-    --relationships:LINKS_TO import/pagelinks_header.csv,"$data_dir/pagelinks/$part_template" \
+    --relationships=BELONGS_TO=categorylinks_header.csv,"/home/gyde/Documents/sparkwiki/outputs/filt_categorylinks/*.csv.gz" \
-    --relationships:BELONGS_TO import/categorylinks_header.csv,"$data_dir/categorylinks/$part_template" \
+    --verbose \
-    --ignore-missing-nodes
+    --overwrite-destination

 ```